1980 Górna Grupa psychiatric hospital fire: Fire

 On the night of October 31 to November 1, 1980, over 300 patients were present at the hospital in Górna Grupa (according to some sources, the number may have exceeded 400).
 In addition to individuals with mental disorders and severe intellectual disabilities, the hospital also housed people considered socially maladjusted for various reasons.

 The fire began on the third floor, where 125 men—many of whom were the most seriously ill and least able-bodied—were staying.
 Four nurses were on duty that night.
 Only one had several years of experience, while the other three had been in the profession for just four months.
 At 11:00 p.m., following hospital regulations, the nurses locked all the patient rooms from the outside.
 While they prepared dinner in the social room, a patient known as "Ali" was assigned to monitor the corridor.
 "Ali", who was known in the hospital for his pyromania, was the first to notice the fire and tried to alert the nurses.
 Unfortunately, his cries were ignored due to his history.

 At some point, the hospital's electricity went out, caused by a failure in the electrical system due to the spreading fire.
 Initially, this did not raise significant concern among the staff, as power outages were common during the economic crisis of the Polish People's Republic.

-On that time, Andrzej Rutkowski was a hospital stoker and maintenance worker.
+At that time, Andrzej Rutkowski was a hospital stoker and maintenance worker.
 While staying in his flat in the residential part of the hospital building, he noticed that lights were still on in other parts of Górna Grupa, indicating the outage was not external.
 He went to check the fuses but smelled smoke, quickly realizing the severity of the situation.
 Rutkowski grabbed a pickaxe from the basement and, with the help of neighbors, began breaking through the brick wall separating the residential area from the hospital.
 However, the intense heat from the opening made entry impossible.
 Meanwhile, the nurses on the third floor became aware of the fire.
 Moving blindly through the smoke, they managed to unlock one of the patient rooms.
 From there, they shouted for help through the specially secured windows.
 Panic erupted among the patients on the second and third floors, and the situation quickly spiraled out of control.